luzalvari/luzalvari.github.io/papers.md

 # Research Papers

-Below is a selection of my unpublished academic work.
+Below is a selection of Luz's unpublished academic work.
 PDFs available for download.

 ## Evidence of Language Decline in Terry Pratchett’s Writing: Effects of Posterior Cortical Atrophy on the Lexicon
 *Term Paper for Language Processing Across the Lifespan, University of Freiburg im Breisgau*, 2021